qzheng75/My_Data_Sci_Projects/Refund Abuse Estimation/readme.md

-The project is similar to my experience during internship at Apple as a data analyst.
-Due to privacy of the data of the company, I reproduce this project that is similar in process and ideas with the virtual, man-made dataset customer_churn_data.
+This project is similar to my experience during internship at Apple as a data analyst.
+Due to privacy of the data of the company, I reproduce one that is similar in process and ideas with the virtual, man-made dataset customer_churn_data.
-This project is about estimating whether users will abuse the refund policy of a company.
-The project is an integration of machine learning techniques, including:
+This project is about estimating whether users will abuse the refund policy of a company, which is an integration of machine learning techniques, including:
 - Preparations for modeling:
   - Datatype adjustment according to the needs.
   - Checking and dealing with null values.